-Gonorrhoea rates in South Africa are amongst the highest in the world, with many people having no symptoms.
+Gonorrhoea rates in South Africa are amongst the highest in the world, with many people experiencing no symptoms.

-The infection is curable and can be treated with a course of antibiotics if detected.
-If you test positive, we will make you a doctors consultation at no further cost.
-You can take your results to your own doctor, if you prefer.
+The infection is curable and can be treated with a course of antibiotics.
+If you test positive, we will book you a doctor's consultation at no further cost.
+You can instead take your results to your own doctor, if you prefer.

 Gonorrhoea is one of the most important preventable causes of infertility.
 Most infected women have no symptoms until their fertility is affected.
-If left untreated, it can lead to Pelvic Inflammatory Disease (PID).
-PID can lead to infertility and potentially fatal tubal (ectopic) pregnancy.
+If left untreated, it can lead to pelvic inflammatory disease (PID) which can result in infertility and potentially fatal tubal (ectopic) pregnancy.

 Pregnant women with the infection can have higher rates of miscarriage, infection of the amniotic sac and fluid, preterm birth, and Preterm Premature Rupture of Membranes (PPROM).
 Mothers can transmit the bacteria to their unborn child during pregnancy or labour.
 Newborn infants can develop an infection most commonly in the eyes and may eventually go blind if left untreated.